TaylorBeck/shop/README.md

-An Ecommerce platform built for Android & iOS in React Native
+An Ecommerce example application built with React Native